oneup03/VRto3D/README.md

 - OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
 - HDR doesn't seem to work currently
 - Several mods/games may override your supersample and other settings
+- Depth and Convergence are saved to your `Steam\config\steamvr.vrsettings` when SteamVR is closed.
+There are only global settings, no per-game ones.

 ## Building